 The video tells the story of a similar project, executed under the leadership of Havard and Terje, that helped equip the largest national mine action organization in Cambodia with MDD.
 The project had catalytic affects on the pace of demining in Cambodia, significantly speeding up the the rate land was given back to communities.

-Mine Detection Rats can be cheaper and easier to deploy than MDD and have an impressive track record in Mozambique, Cambodia, and Angola.
-Considering the lack of an existing protocol to import African rodents into Colombia, the fact that much of the landmine detection landscape in Colombia is thickly vegetated and therefore more easily searched by larger dogs, and the existing dog training capacity in country, APOPO believes it makes more sense to initially focus on MDD with initial seed funding.
+MDR can be cheaper and easier to deploy than MDD and have an impressive track record in Mozambique, Cambodia, and Angola.
+Considering the lack of an existing protocol to import African rodents into Colombia, the fact that much of the landmine detection landscape in Colombia is steep and thickly vegetated and therefore more easily searched by larger dogs, and the existing dog training capacity in country, APOPO believes it makes more sense to initially focus on MDD with initial seed funding.
 However, over time APOPO will do careful assessments with the Colombia Army and decide if after Year 1 or 2, MDR should be introduced to the project.

 Landmine Removal: $25M over 6 years